AlexanderNorup/WorldOfZuulProject/README.md

 ## Getting Started
-To be able to run the program you have to clone the repostitory to your IDE.
+To be able to run the game you have to clone the repostitory to your IDE.

 ```
 https://github.com/AlexanderNorup/WorldOfZuulProject.git